ML Observability: Monitoring model behavior over time

 CREATE MODEL MONITOR

-• CREATE MODEL MONITOR privilege on the schema where the monitor is created.
+• CREATE MODEL MONITOR privilege on the schema where you want to create the model.

 • SELECT on data source (table or view)